Vauff/Maunz-Discord/README.md

 `/colour [image] [link]` - Returns the average RGB and HTML/Hex colour codes of an image attachment or link

-`*discord` - Sends an invite link to add the bot to your own server, and an invite link to the Maunz Hub server
+`/invite` - Provides invite links to the Maunz Hub server, and to add Maunz to your own server

 `*help [page]` - Lists all the available bot commands and the syntax for using each